35 Types of Neural Networks: What, When, and Why

 A use-case could be in a complex pattern recognition task, where the complexity of patterns may increase over time.

-18. Time delay Neural Networks (TDNNs)
+18. Time delay Neural Networks

-Time-Delay Neural Networks are specifically designed for dealing with sequential data where time-based patterns or time delays play an important role.
 The distinctive characteristic of these networks is their in-built delay line that remembers past information for a certain period, which is essential for recognizing patterns or trends in time series data.

 Imagine it as a movie critic who not only judges the current scene of a movie but also considers the past scenes to understand the complete storyline.